kyletov/kyletov.github.io/_projects/2018-01-25-restuarant-mash.markdown

 url: /projects/:title/
 ---

-Description: Created an online restaurant voting system.
+Description: Created an online restaurant voting system that allows users to vote on their favourite restaurants.

-Technologies Used: HTML5, PHP, PostgreSQL
+Technologies Used: Developed using PHP with PostgreSQL database to store voting information and ratings.

-Purpose: To support and maintain multiple user data and ratings of restaurants.